The brain is made up of 3 main parts:

 Primary brain tumors

-Primary brain tumor starts in the brain is often described as low or high grade.
+Primary brain cancer that starts in the brain is often described as low or high grade.
 A higher grade is usually more aggressive and more likely to grow quickly.
 Primary brain tumors are divided into glioma and non-glioma tumor types.

 Gliomas arise from brain glial cells and can be categorized as astrocytoma, oligodendroglioma, or ependymoma.
 Non-glioma tumors arise from non-glial cells and can be categorised as meningioma, pineal and pituitary gland tumours, primary CNS lymphomas, medulloblastoma, craniopharyngioma and schwannoma.